vercel/ai/examples/node-http-server/README.md

-# Node.js Http Server + Vercel AI SDK Example
+# Node.js Http Server + AI SDK Example

-You can use the Vercel AI SDK in a simple Node.js HTTP server to generate and stream text and objects to the client.
+You can use the AI SDK in a simple Node.js HTTP server to generate and stream text and objects to the client.

 ## Usage